mitthu786/tvepg/README.md

 FOR SUNNXT EPG - use like this "sun9025" FORMAT : [ sun(id) ]
 ```

 💞 2.
-JIOTV 8 DAYS EPG WITH CATCHUP<br>
+FOR JIOTV 8 DAYS EPG WITH CATCHUP<br>

 ```py
 ONLY JIOTV EPG - use like this "144" FORMAT : [ (id) ]
 ```

 💞 3.
-ONLY FOR TATAPLAY WITH 3 DAYS EPG<br>
+FOR TATAPLAY 8 DAYS EPG WITH CATCHUP<br>

 ```py
 ONLY TATAPLAY EPG - use like this "ts144" FORMAT : [ ts(id) ]